jidongxiao/CSCI1200-DataStructures/hws/09_tiktok_trends/README.md

 Example 3:

 hashtag A and hashtag B are both used 100 times, and their associated videos are both view 1000 times. hashtag A is "#tstheerastour", and hashtag B is "#swifttok", both are std::string objects.
-Then, "#swifttok" will be the winner, because "#swifttok" is smaller than "#tstheerastour".
+Then, "#swifttok" will be the winner, because "#swifttok" is smaller than "#tstheerastour" when we use the comparison operators (<, <=, >, >=) directly on these two std::string objects.

 Some differences between the expected output file and what TikTok actually shows: